mkasu/imageabilitycorpus/README.md

 There are psycholinguistic corpora which are created by hands through crowd-sourcing.
 We believe imageability as an extra source of knowledge can be used for multi-modal research as it connects to both visual and language stimuli.

-In our research, we proposed to estimate imageability from large image and text corpora using data-mining techniques.
+In our research, we proposed to estimate imageability norms for words from large image and text corpora using data-mining techniques.

 ## Preliminary corpus